 In summary, there is a certain rhythm and rigor to Scrum.
-The Scrum master’s job is to promote and support Scrum by helping everyone understand Scrum theory, practices, rules, and values.
+The Scrum Master’s job is to promote/support Scrum by helping everyone understand Scrum theory, practices, rules, and values.
 How this looks depends on the maturity of the team.

 Learn more about Vaco’s Senior Agile Coach Kimberly Andrikaitis here.